david880110/Media-Behavior-Trends-Analytics/README.md

 #### Step 6

-We used **R** to do model comparison and feature selections.
-There are 5 candidate ML models, and Random Forest Classifier has the highest Accuracy and Kappa, so we choose to build RF Classification Model and make prediction in python.
+#### We used **R** to do model comparison and feature selections

+There are 5 candidate ML models, and
+Random Forest Classifier has the highest Accuracy and Kappa, so we choose to build RF Classification Model and make prediction in python.
 And according to the “Variable Importance Table”, we have tested several models with different feature selection.
-And we found that [ 'tv','social_media', 'magazine','all_live','video_game','tablet_owner'] features has the highest accuracy.
+And we found that below behaviors have the highest accuracy:

+(1) Cable TV Watchers
+(2) Social Media Users
+(3) Magazine Readers
+(4) Live Events Goers
+(5) Video Game Players
+(6) Tablet Owners

 ![graph6](images/graph6.png)